coder/docs/environments/preferences.md

 If necessary, you can regenerate your key.
 Be sure to provide your updated key to all of the services you use.
 Otherwise, they won't work.

+> The SSH public key uses the ECDSA key algorithm instead of the more commonly
+> used RSA key.
+This provides you with a smaller, more performant key with the
+> same level of security as RSA.

 ## Linked accounts

 The **Linked Accounts** tab allows you to automatically provide your Coder SSH